arabsorkhi/TimerThread/README.md

         // Timer B: triggered at 200 and 1200 milliseconds
         TickTimer timerB = new TickTimer(2, 200, 1000, 2);
-        timerB.Handler = TimerProcBasic;
+        // Note: this example has both timers using the same handler, but they can use separate handlers as well timerB.Handler = TimerProcBasic;

         // Add timers to thread and start them